Yewchi/AudioQs/Sounds/Numerical/DBM-Core/README.txt

-PLEASE DOWNLOAD DEADLY BOSS MOBS -- The addon is incredibly helpful, espesially for the blind.
+PLEASE DOWNLOAD DEADLY BOSS MOBS -- The addon is incredibly helpful, especially for blind players.

 This VO is used without permission, and is only temporary for early testing.
+Stay calm, don't stand in the fire and go download DBM!